dvalters/self/_posts/2016-04-02-redshift_fedora.md

 ## f.lux

-*f.lux* is a utility for Windows, Mac, and Ubuntu that automatically adjusts the colour of your monitor to simulate indoor lighting after sunset, and normal daylight during the day, reducing strain on the eyes if you use your computer in the evening.
+**f.lux** is a utility for Windows, Mac, and Ubuntu that automatically adjusts the colour of your monitor to simulate indoor lighting after sunset, and normal daylight during the day, reducing strain on the eyes if you use your computer in the evening.

 ## Redshift

-For fedora, f.lux is not available (unless you compile ot from source), but an equally good alternative, *redshift* exists.
+For fedora, f.lux is not available (unless you compile it from source), but an equally good alternative, **redshift** exists.
 It can be installed from the fedora repository with yum/dnf.

 ```
 dnf install redshift redshift-gtk